Nuts second workshop

 • Jérémie Giraud (GeoRessources, Nancy).
 Title: "Trans-dimensional geometrical inversion: application to undercover imaging using gravity data"

 • Laetitia Le Pourhiet (ISTeParis, Sorbonne Université).
-Title: TBD
+Title: "Long term tectonic modelling and data... why we do not use inversion?"

 Thursday, May 30th (all day)